cuvar/eportfolio-deno/README.md

 ![Download](res/getting_started.png)

 This shows you that Deno downloaded all the packages you included in your code - in our example the `color.ts` file from `https://deno.land`.
 If this is working on your system you're well prepared for using Deno.

+## Presentation
+The presentation for this e-Portfolio can be found [here](https://github.com/cuvar/eportfolio-deno/blob/main/presentation/e-Portfolio.pdf).